miladrahimi/twitter-bot/README.md

 print_r($response->content());
 ```

-### Sample of a JSON API
+### JSON APIs

-Some Twitter APIs like sending direct message API needs a JSON body.
-The example below demonstrates how to call APIs with JSON body.
+The example below demonstrates how to call APIs with JSON body (like the direct message API).
 This sample shows how to call sending direct message API and send the given message to the given user.

 ```php